Tamara T. Perry, MD

 |Associate Professor, University of Arkansas for Medical Sciences/College of Medicine/Department of Pediatrics

 | Phone: 501-364-1060

 Dr. Perry’s asthma research focuses on the prevalence of asthma and the impact of environmental exposures on asthma morbidity in the Mississippi Delta Region of Arkansas.
-Her long-term research goals include implementing environmental and genetic interventions designed and tailored for the specific needs of rural children with asthma.
-Her research is funded by the National Institutes of Health, Arkansas Biosciences Institute, the Robert Wood Johnson Foundation, and the Marion B. Lyon New Scientist Development Award.
+Her work also focuses on implementing innovative interventions designed and tailored for the specific needs of rural and high-risk children with asthma.
+She has designed innovative projects that utilize telemedicine and mobile phone technology to improve asthma health outcomes for children with asthma.
+Her research is funded by the National Institutes of Health, Arkansas Biosciences Institute, and the Translational Research Institute.

 Perry TT, Rettiganti M, Brown RH, McCracken A, Jones SM, Nick TG.
 Uncontrolled Asthma and Factors Related to Morbidity in an Impoverished, Rural Environment.
 Ann Allergy Asthma Immunol.
 2012;108:254-9.

 Varshney P, Jones SM, Scurlock AM, Perry TT, Kemper A, Steele P, Hiegel A, Kamilaris J, Carlisle S, Yue X, Kulis M, Pons L, Vickery B, Burks AW.
 A randomized controlled study of peanut oral immunotherapy (OIT): clinical desensitization and modulation of the allergic response.
 J Allergy Clin Immunol 2011 127:654-660.